AdobeDocs/campaign-web.en/help/v8/email/generative-push.md

 1. Tailor your prompt using the **[!UICONTROL Text settings]** option:

     * **[!UICONTROL Communication strategy]**: Choose the most suitable communication style for your generated text.
     * **[!UICONTROL Tone]**: Adjust the tone of your email to resonate with your audience.
-Whether you want to sound informative, playful, or persuasive, the AI Assistant adapts the message accordingly.
+Whether you want to sound informative, playful, or persuasive, AI Assistant adapts the message accordingly.

     ![Screenshot showing Text settings options](assets/push-genai-3.png){zoomable="yes"}